rochanshah15/HOTELEASE/README.md

 2.Input validation for customer and employee details.

 Technology Stack

-Language: Java
+-Language: Java

-Database: MySQL
+-Database: MySQL

-Tools: JDBC, PL/pgSQL
+-Tools: JDBC, PL/pgSQL

 How to Run